 The basis for valuation of the individual classes of assets owned by the Council is explained in the Statement of Accounting Policies.
 The net book value as at 31 March represents the value of the assets belonging to the Council.
-The Council carries out a rolling programme that ensures that all Property, Plant and Equipment that is required to be measured at fair value is revalued at least every five years.
-All valuations were carried out by the Council's valuation provider, Place Partnership Limited.
-Valuations of land and buildings were carried out in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.
+The Council carries out a rolling programme that ensures that all Property, Plant and Equipment that is required to be measured at current value is revalued at least every five years.
+All valuations were carried out by the Council's valuation provider, Bruton Knowles.
+Valuations of land and buildingswere carried out in accordance with the methodologies and bases for estimation set out in the professional standards of the RoyalInstitution of Chartered Surveyors.
 Valuations of vehicles, plant, furniture and equipment are based on current prices where there is an active second-hand market or latest list prices adjusted for the condition of the asset.